-Regulation of online gambling varies from country to country, but in almost all of them, getting a gaming license is one of the first things for new operators to consider when thinking about how to start an online casino.
+Online gambling regulations vary from country to country, but in almost all of them, getting a gaming license is one of the first things for new operators to consider when thinking about how to start an online casino.
 Some operators may balk at the application and licensing fees, but the benefits of a license far outweigh the costs.

 Successful businesses plan ahead.
 When a new casino operator looks into their long-term prospects, they’ll find that aside from granting legal stability, an online gaming license is a ticket to cooperation with financial institutions and quality game developers, as well as a sign of a trustworthy reputation that players will respect.

 Governments in many countries require operators to obtain a license from their domestic regulators.
 However, there are also a number of offshore jurisdictions that issue gambling licenses, letting online casinos and sportsbooks reach an international audience.
-Malta, Curacao, Gibraltar, the Isle of Man, and the Mohawk Territory of Kahnawake all offer licenses to organize gambling activities.
+Malta, Curaçao, Gibraltar, Anjouan, Costa Rica, Estonia, the Isle of Man, and the Mohawk Territory of Kahnawake all offer licenses to organize gambling activities.

 Why get an online gambling license?